-We tested the X-Newton contractor in constraint satisfaction, i.e., for solving well constrained systems having a finite number of solutions.
-These systems are generally square systems (n constraints with n variables).
-The constraints correspond to non linear differentiable functions (some systems are polynomial, other not).
-We have selected from the COPRIN benchmark all the systems that can be solved with one of the tested algorithms between 10 and 1000s: we discarded easy problems solved in less than 10 seconds, and too difficult problems that no method can solve in less than 1000 seconds.
-The timeout was fixed to one hour.
+We have also tested the X-Newton contractor in constraint satisfaction, i.e., for solving well constrained systems having a finite number of solutions.
+These systems are generally square systems (n equations and n variables).
+The constraints correspond to non linear differentiable functions (some systems are polynomial, others are not).
+We have selected from the COPRIN benchmark all the systems that can be solved by one of the tested algorithms in a time between 10 s and 1000 s: we discarded easy problems solved in less than 10 seconds, and too difficult problems that no method can solve in less than 1000 seconds.
+The timeout http://www-sop.inria.fr/coprin/logiciels/ALIAS/Benches/benches.html was fixed to one hour.
 The required precision on the solution is $10^{-8}$ .
 Some of these problems are scalable.
 In this case, we selected the problem with the greatest size (number of variables) that can be solved by one of the tested algorithms in less than 1000 seconds.